-DETAILS OF THE TRES CRUCES PROJECT
+DETAILS OF THE BOROO AND ULAANBULAG PROJECT

-Current Tres Cruces Technical Report
+Current Boroo and Ulaanbulag Technical Report

-The below summary is a direct extract and reproduction of the summary contained in the Tres Cruces Technical Report, without material modification or revision and all defined terms used in the summary shall have the meanings ascribed to them in the Tres Cruces Technical Report.
-The below summary is subject to all the assumptions, qualifications and procedures set out in the Tres Cruces Technical Report.
-The Tres Cruces Technical Report was prepared in accordance with NI 43-101.
-For full technical details of the report, reference should be made to the complete text of the Tres Cruces Technical Report, which has been filed with the applicable regulatory authorities and is available under the Company's SEDAR+ profile at www.sedarplus.ca.
-The Tres Cruces Technical Report is incorporated by reference in this annual information form and the summary set forth below is qualified in its entirety with reference to the full text of the Tres Cruces Technical Report.
-The authors of the Tres Cruces Technical Report have reviewed and approved the scientific and technical disclosure contained in this annual information form related to the Tres Cruces Technical Report.
+The below summary is a direct extract and reproduction of the summary contained in the Boroo and Ulaanbulag Technical Report, without material modification or revision and all defined terms used in the summary shall have the meanings ascribed to them in the Boroo and Ulaanbulag Technical Report.
+The below summary is subject to all the assumptions, qualifications and procedures set out in the Boroo and Ulaanbulag Technical Report.
+The below summary is subject to all the assumptions, qualifications and procedures set out in the Boroo and Ulaanbulag Technical Report.
+The Boroo and Ulaanbulag Technical Report was prepared in accordance with NI 43-101.
+For full technical details of the report, reference should be made to the complete text of the Boroo and Ulaanbulag Technical Report, which has been filed with the applicable regulatory authorities and is available under the Company's SEDAR+ profile at www.sedarplus.ca.
+The Boroo and Ulaanbulag Technical Report is incorporated by reference in this annual information form and the summary set forth below is qualified in its entirety with reference to the full text of the Boroo and Ulaanbulag Technical Report.
+The authors of the Boroo and Ulaanbulag Technical Report have reviewed and approved the scientific and technical disclosure contained in this annual information form related to the Boroo and Ulaanbulag Technical Report.

-1 SUMMARY
+1.0 EXECUTIVE SUMMARY